vitaly-t/connection-string/README.md

 ### `setDefaults(defaults) => ConnectionString`

-The method takes an object with default values, and safely combines it with what's missing in the current object.
+The method takes an object with default values (unencoded), and safely combines it with what's missing in the current object.

 Please note that while missing defaults for `hosts` and `params` are merged with the existing sets, for the `path` they are not, since their order is often important, so the defaults for `path` are only used when there are no path segments